TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_oop.md

     I would use int.
 Maybe short.

 #### What is the "golden rule" of variable scoping in Java?
 What is the lifetime of variables?
+    Static variables accessible from anywhere and their lifetime last as long the application running, whereas instance variables are accessible through the reference of that instance, and their lifetime span from invoking them till they have refrence somewhere.
+    Inline or method varibles lifetime last till the enclosing brackets.

 #### What is the purpose of the ‘equals()’ method?
-    To find out two objects are the same, as they resident in the same location, or two objects are the same in values which they holding. ( data, attributes, fields, methods...)
+    To find out that two objects value are the same.

 #### What is the difference between '==' and 'equals()'?
-    '==' can be used to comparing to primitive types, but it return with memory address from objects therefore 'equals' used to comparing objects with the original form or with overriden own method.
+    '==' can be used to comparing to primitive types, or comparing to objects memory location.
+    'equals' used to comparing objects values.

 #### What does the ‘static’ keyword mean?
-    The keyword make static the 'annotated' class, method, block or variable.
-They can not be instantiated nor belong to object, they belong to the class and they allocated in memory during compile time and a copy of them are used in future.
+    The keyword make static the 'annotated' class, method, block or variable and they are initalzed at compile time.
+    They can not be instantiated because they do not belong to an object, but they belong to the class and a copy of them are used in future.

 #### Why is the main() method declared as static?
 Explain.
+    As entry point, the JVM looking up for that exact method to start an application.
-    The entry point must not belong to an object because it's not exist yet.
+    Also must not belong to an object because objects created later and stored elsewhere.
-    The complier can step in the application thrugh this method.

 #### What is the default access modifier in a class?
     Packege-private.

 #### What is the JVM?
-    The Java Virtual Machine.
+    The Java Virtual Machine is a virtual machine that enables a computer to run Java programs as well as programs written in other languages that are also compiled to Java bytecode.
+    This is the feature which let the write one, run anywhere motto to come true, so the platform independency of java come from JVM.

 #### What is the difference between the JRE and the JDK?
     Java Runtime Enviroment responsible to run applications in java enviroment,